quic-s/.github/profile/README.md

 #### 4. History management

 The tool should be able to manage the history of files.
 This means that the tool should be able to keep track of all the changes that have been made to a file, and should be able to revert to a previous version of the file if necessary.

+## Roadmap

+QUIC-S is a program currently under active development, and the development target schedule can be found at [ROADMAP.md](https://github.com/quic-s/quics/blob/main/ROADMAP.md).